gakonst/ethers-rs/book/providers/ws.md

         }
     });

-    //Add the JoinHandles to a vec and wait for the handles to complete handles.push(pending_tx_handle);
+    // Add the JoinHandles to a vec and wait for the handles to complete handles.push(pending_tx_handle);
     handles.push(new_block_headers_handle);
     for handle in handles {